avsolatorio/ip-change-notification/README.md

 ### Requirements
-This needs a pickled file called `personal_email_creds.dict` containing your gmail credentials.
+This needs a pickled file called `personal_email_creds.dict` containing your gmail credentials (name, passwd, and recipient email address).
 This part is not secure, so make sure that nobody gets access to this file!

 Here's how you can generate the pickle credentials.
 This file should be in the `./data` directory of this project.